bxailab/SparseMambaNet/README.md

 * **System requirements:** This code runs on a GPU for optimal performance.
 It has been tested on Linux (22.04 LTS) with RTX 4090 GPU.

 ## Data
+The EEG dataset is not publicly available due to privacy concerns.

 ## Demo for detect lie